Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Balancing District Populations with Noise

+Replicating \cite{kenny2021use}, we measure the no-offset discrepancy for each of six population deviation thresholds $\tol$ between 0.1\% and 30\%.
+Namely, we generate an ensemble of 100,000 plans for the LA state senate with population deviation at most $\tol$ according to DEMO, and count what fraction of those plans exceed $\tol$ deviation according to SWAP.

-We begin with a case study of the Louisiana state senate.
-The LA senate was used by Kenny \textit{et al.} \citep[Figure S4.4]{kenny2021use} to demonstrate the sort of population discrepancies we study.
-They measured the no-offset discrepancy for each of six population deviation thresholds $\tol$ between 0.1\% and 30\%.
-We replicate the analysis, summarized by the solid blue line in Figure~\ref{fig:invalid-by-tol-offset-LA}.
-The overall conclusion remains the same: many plans drawn to a satisfy $\tol$ population deviation using DEMO exceed that threshold on SWAP.
-The exact numbers differ, perhaps because we use block groups as the building block (not precincts), a different MCMC sampler implementation, and larger ensembles.
+The results are summarized by the solid blue line in Figure~\ref{fig:invalid-by-tol-offset-LA}.
+The overall conclusion remains the same as in \cite{kenny2021use}: many plans drawn to a satisfy $\tol$ population deviation using DEMO exceed that threshold on SWAP.
+The exact numbers differ, perhaps due to differences in our experimental setups, such as a different MCMC sampler implementation and larger ensembles.

+To test the effectiveness of offsets as a mitigation, we measure the discrepancy at $\tau$ and varying the offset parameter $\offset$, for the same six values of $\tol$ as before.
+Additionally, we compute the critical offset for the Louisiana State Senate for $\tau = 5\%$ to be $\offset = 0.33\%$ (averaged over 10 runs).